hasanatkazmi/provenance-stats/README.md

-### provenance-stats
+### Provenance Stats

-This framework cointains codebase that helps compare different provenance auditing methods.
-More specifically, this repository is collection of system setup, test generation and test stats generation scripts for instrumentation tradeoff and comparision work at SRI International.
+This framework contains codebase that helps compare different provenance auditing methods.
+More specifically, this repository is collection of system setup, test generation and test stats generation scripts for instrumentation tradeoff and comparison work at SRI International.

-This framework currently uses [SPADE] [1] as provenance auditing collection tool.
-This comparision matrix includes both compile time and runtime instumentation.
+This framework uses [SPADE] [1] as provenance auditing collection tool.
+The comparision matrix includes both compile time and runtime instumentation.
 For compile time insturmenation, we are using LLVM based code injecting tool that is shipped as part of SPADE.
-For run time instumentation, we use two types of two methods: syscall level provenance tracking using Strace and tracking of data during runtime using dtracker tool.
+For run time instumentation, we use two types of two methods: syscall level provenance tracking using Strace (shipped along with SPADE) and tracking of data during runtime using dtracker tool.
+These tests are performed on GNU coreutils.

+This reporsitoy performs these three tasks:
+- Prepares the system for running tests.
+It uses Ansible [http://docs.ansible.com/] to automate the process of installing all required packages and their dependencies.
+It also downloads and buils SPADE, dtracker and other tools.
+- Test generation scripts that generates more scripts that are used to run a specific test.
+A config file for test generation is also provided.
+- Stats collection scripts that checks the log files created when running the tests and generates a stats file.

-Tested on Ubuntu 14.04 LTS 32 bit only.
+This has been tested on Ubuntu 14.04 LTS 32 bit only.

+Layout of this repository is as follows:

 - `setup`: Scripts related to setting up the system to run tests.
 - `setup/ubuntu.yml`: Ansible Playbook that sets up development environment for [SPADE][1].